 Match shots or film stock profiles when adding cinema-quality grain to your work.
 As Reverator’s grain plate defines the film plane, tonalities behind the lens are transformed into natural grain expressions of silver halide’s undulating sensitivity to light.
 With film-like Dmin, S-curve, and Dmax attained, there’s no need for shadow, mid, and highlight controls found in scanned or procedurally generated grain overlays.
 Instead, realistic grain clusters of any film stock in any film format are physically modeled resolution independently and LUT-free.

-Precise grain control is achieved through Granularity, Size, Variance, Softness, Strength, and Dispersion.
-Each control appears across every color channel.
+Precise grain control is achieved through Granularity, Size, Variance, Softness, Strength, Dispersion, and Motion.

 In some of the examples shown below, controls may have been exaggerated to help exhibit the effect’s intent.

 Example of constant Size, with 3 changes in Granularity and Variance